 It is also worth considering LingQ as a Japanese learning app.
 With this program, you will listen to audio and read the text in Japanese.

-LingQ allows you to learn Japanese by listening to, watching, and reading the information you are interested in.
-This strategy enables you to know in context while also assisting you in remembering what you’ve learned.
+LingQ lets you learn Japanese by listening, watching, and reading content you are interested in.
+This strategy helps you stay in context and remember what you’ve learned.

 For future study, you can mark terms you don’t know yet as you advance through lessons.
 We can save these to your flashcard deck for later review.

-You may select various hobbies and subjects, which LingQ will turn into interactive courses.
+You can select various hobbies and subjects, and LingQ will convert them into interactive courses.
 After you’ve chosen your ability level, you may browse their library of podcasts, stories, and other content.

 Pricing: The free LingQ includes basic lessons and features.
-Premium and Premium Plus are the two types of paid membership.
-The cost ranges from $7.99 to $39.99 for one month, based on the selected plan and period.
+Premium and Premium Plus are the two paid membership tiers.
+Depending on the selected plan and period, the cost ranges from $7.99 to $39.99 for one month.

 8. Renshuu — Nihongo learning Tool